 Cost Of Living

-The cost of living for expatriates in Edmonton as at 1 July 2014 is high in comparison to other places in the world.
-In Edmonton, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: High 4) Education: Very Low 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Edmonton is for example 29% more expensive than Montevideo for groceries, 10.6% more expensive for household costs than Durban, and 25.3% more expensive for transport costs than Athens.
+The cost of living for expatriates in Edmonton as at 1 October 2014 is very high in comparison to other places in the world.
+In Edmonton, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: High 4) Education: Very Low 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Edmonton is for example 30.6% more expensive than Montevideo for groceries, 10.8% more expensive for household costs than Durban, and 26.2% more expensive for transport costs than Athens.
 Edmonton is ranked as a minimal hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Edmonton for an expat from Zurich is for example 0%, i.e. host location (Edmonton) premium of 10% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Edmonton?
 Register subscribe to your home location and Edmonton and run your personalised reports.